 Summary of Changes Transfer In Instruction sese.005 and Transfer In Confirmation sese.007

-[5] Account Details/SecuritiesForm and SettlementDetails/SettlementPartiesDetails/DelivererDetails/ SecuritiesForm moved up a level to Settlement Details.
+[5] SettlementDetails/SettlementPartiesDetails/DelivererDetails/ SecuritiesForm moved up a level to Settlement Details.

 [6] SettlementDetails/SettlementPartiesDetails/DelivererDetails/DematerialisedIndicator moved up a level to Settlement Details.
 Added to TransferDetails/FinancialInstrumentDetails